 - Be Careful What You Wish For: The Mage wanted to fulfill the prophecy, but in doing so also accidentally created the Humdrum which desires magic.

 - Big Damn Kiss: Simon plants one on Baz during a very emotionally charged situation.
 The setting is appropriately dramatic—it's in the middle of a fire.
 Several more follow.

 - Bittersweet Ending: The Humdrum is defeated, at the cost of Simon's magic and the Mage's and Ebb's life.
-With that said, he and Penny rent a flat together and he and Baz are in official and open relationship
+With that said, he and Penny rent a flat together and he and Baz are in official and acknowledged relationship

 - Blessed with Suck: Simon Snow, as The Chosen One, is gifted with a reserve of magic power unrivaled by any other magic-user.
 The only problem is is that he is unable to actually use it properly, with spells he tries to cast in the traditional manner being ineffective and spells he manages to cast being unpredictable or overpowered, as well as suffering severe Power Incontinence when stressed.
 We later find out that it is much more effective not as an ability in it of itself, but a means of boosting other people's magic, and even then Baz is the only one able to handle any of it without suffering excruciating pain.
 It is also revealed that his overpowered magic is also damaging to the atmosphere of magic, each one of his spells creating the dead-spots supposedly caused by the Humdrum.

 - Blunt "Yes": Simon delivers a great one to Baz.Simon: I thought you'd be happy that I came back.